MicrosoftDocs/appcenter-docs/docs/distribution/codepush/react-native.md

 ## Getting Started

-Once you've followed the general-purpose ["getting started"](~/distribution/codepush/index.md) instructions for setting up your CodePush account, you can start CodePush-ifying your React Native app by running the following command from within your app's root directory:
+Once you've followed the general purpose ["getting started"](~/distribution/codepush/index.md) instructions for setting up your CodePush account, you can start CodePush-ifying your React Native app by running the following command from within your app's root directory:

 ```shell
 npm install --save react-native-code-push